 Tensions soar at border as China increases number of troops

-New Delhi, May 26: The Indian Army has increased its presence in Uttarakhand after reports suggested that the Chinese are indulging in a troop build up.
+New Delhi, May 26: The Indian Army has increased its presence in Uttarakhand after reports suggested that the Chinese are indulging in a troop build-up.

 The Army has inducted additional troops and also increased surveillance along the Line of Actual Control.
 There are reports that China may have marshalled around 5,000 soldiers on its side of the border in the Ladakh sector.
-The enhanced troop build up took place following a failed meeting that took place on Monday between the two sides.
+The enhanced troop build-up took place following a failed meeting that took place on Monday between the two sides.

 Indian, Chinese troops clash near Naku La in Sikkim sector